Legoless/Alpha/README.md

 ### Alpha

-Alpha is the next generation debugging system for iOS applications.
+Alpha is the next generation debugging framework for iOS applications.
 It started as an unofficial fork from [FLEX](https://github.com/Flipboard/FLEX) (Flipboard Explorer), but continued to be actively developed and grew exponentionally.
 Complete feature set for Alpha:

 - Push Notification logging (independent of provider)
 - Console logging (ASL)